karottenreibe/luapdf/README.md

 Just run:

-    luakit [URI..]
+    luapdf [URI..]

-Or to see the full list of luakit launch options run:
+Or to see the full list of luapdf launch options run:

-    luakit -h
+    luapdf -h

 ## Configuration

-The configuration options are endless, the entire browser is constructed by the config files present in `/etc/xdg/luakit`
+The configuration options are endless, the entire browser is constructed by the config files present in `/etc/xdg/luapdf`

 There are several files of interest: